JackivGarg/CHATBOT_USING-LANGCHAIN/README.md

 - API keys / tokens
 - some really good content generated and then converted into embeddings

-To run the full chatbot, users should add their own context files
+To run the pro model chatbot, users should add their own context files however base model embeddings are added in vector_created_2